shawnmckinney/wicket-sample/README-ENABLE-FORTRESS.md

  * This document demonstrates how to enable java EE and fortress security for the wicket sample app.
  * The intent is to demonstrate how to combine Apache Fortress RBAC into an Apache Wicket web app.
  * The intent is not a how-to guide for fortress security in java web envs.
 For that look to [apache-fortress-demo](https://github.com/shawnmckinney/apache-fortress-demo)
- * For more info about the wicket sample: [Link to Wicket Blog](https://iamfortress.net/2015/03/05/the-seven-steps-of-role-engineering/)
+ * For more info about applying RBAC controls: [the-seven-steps-of-role-engineering](https://iamfortress.net/2015/03/05/the-seven-steps-of-role-engineering/)
  * Wicket Sample System Diagram
  ![System Diagram](src/main/javadoc/doc-files/Wicket-Sample-Block-Diagram-Master.png "System Diagram")